 Responsible Electronics Recycling

-I saw a statistic that blows me away: electronics make up 2% of the material in landfills, but account for 70% of the toxins.
+I saw a statistic that blows me away: electronics make up 2% of the material in landfills but account for 70% of the toxins.
 Since I began my company, Sensible Recycling, I am amazed by the amount of people I meet that don’t know what to do with their old electronics.
 My neighbor across the street threw their old computer in the trash today, despite knowing what I do for a living.
-Are we killing ourselves because our lack of understanding, or is it too difficult to do the right thing because electronics recycling isn’t accessible?
+Are we killing ourselves because of our lack of understanding, or is it too difficult to do the right thing because electronics recycling isn’t accessible?

 Recycling electronics is not like glass, paper, or plastic.
 You can’t just throw it in a bin and stick it on the curb.
-You have to horde it and wait for one of those community recycling days, or take it too a scrap yard.
+You have to horde it and wait for one of those community recycling days, or take it to a scrap yard.
 Even if you do that, do you know if your material is being recycled responsibly, and what is responsible recycling of electronics?

 As the owner of an electronics recycling company, my definition of responsible recycling differs than that of many recycling companies out there.
 If you are throwing your electronics on the curb, I hope they don’t contain data.
 Your hard drive contains your entire online life, don’t let some guy in a pickup truck looking for scrap metal grab it.
 God knows where it goes from there.
 For the same reasons, don’t take your electronics to a scrap yard.
 Scrap yards recycle metal, and while they may take your electronics, you have no guarantee that it is being handled properly.
 Some other recycling company may buy that material to be processed overseas, or it may wind up being bought by company and handled properly.
 You just don’t know.